giannicamp2018-maker/CodeLingo/README.md

 ### Generating Code

 1. **Select a language**
-   - Click on the Python, JavaScript, or HTML/CSS tab
+   - Click on the Python, C++, JavaScript, CSS, HTML, or Java tab

 2. **Choose mode**
    - "Description → Code": Enter what you want the code to do in English